MarwaBS/AI_Resume_Generator_Project/output/john_doe_resume.md

 - **Phone**: 555-1234

 ## Summary
-A highly skilled software engineer with 5+ years of experience in developing scalable web applications and leading cross-functional teams.
-Passionate about solving challenging problems using modern technologies.
+Experienced software engineer with a proven track record of developing scalable web applications and leading cross-functional teams over 5+ years.
+Skilled in leveraging modern technologies to solve complex problems and drive innovation.
+A results-driven professional dedicated to delivering high-quality solutions in the fast-paced tech industry.

 ## Experience